jarrodwatts/portfolio-old-2/README.md

 - TypeScript
 - Material UI & CSS Modules

-Feel free to use this as a template for your own portfolio!
+Feel free to use this as a template for your portfolio if you like it!